hackclub/hackclub/workshops/wikibot/README.md

 ![](twilio_signup.png)

-Once you're done verifying your phone number, select Procuts > Programmable SMS and then continue to name your project.
+Once you're done verifying your phone number, select Products > Programmable SMS and then continue to name your project.

 ![](twilio_products.png)